Early thin-disc assembly revealed by JWST edge-on galaxies: Data

 \citet{genin_2024} performed the fit using \texttt{SourceXtractor++} \citep{2020_Bertin,2022_Kummel} and provide a public catalogue which includes the effective radius of the disc and its axis ratio $q$, which is defined as the ratio between the semi-minor and the semi-major axes.
 In addition to the parameters defining the bulge and the disc components, the catalogue provides parameters obtained from Spectral Energy Distribution (SED) fitting using \texttt{EAZY} \citep{2008_brammer}, such as the stellar mass ($M_\star$), the photometric redshift ($z_{\mathrm{phot}}$) and the star formation rate (SFR).

-To identify $z > 1$ edge-on galaxy candidates and exclude targets that can result in unreliable parameters, we applied the following selection criteria using the information and flags provided in the DJA morphological catalogue: \begin{enumerate} \item Observable at restframe $\lambda_{\mathrm{rest}}= 1.2~\mathrm{\mu m}$.
+To identify $z > 1$ edge-on galaxy candidates and exclude targets that can result in unreliable parameters, we applied the following selection criteria using the information and flags provided in the DJA morphological catalogue: \begin{enumerate} \item We retain only objects with morphological flag = 2 (successful fit and science-ready data), excluding sources with flags indicating artifacts, stars, or low signal-to-noise (S/N $< 3$). \item Observable at restframe $\lambda_{\mathrm{rest}}= 1.2~\mathrm{\mu m}$.
 We aim to observe similar rest-frame emission across all redshifts; therefore, we adopt a reference wavelength of $\lambda_{\mathrm{rest}} = 1.2~\mathrm{\mu m}$.
-This choice minimises the effects of dust attenuation while allowing us to probe a broad redshift range.
+This choice minimizes the effects of dust attenuation while allowing us to probe a broad redshift range.
 However, it represents a conservative choice, as the near-infrared emission at this wavelength is more sensitive to older stellar populations that may have already undergone dynamical heating. \item $M_\star \geq 10^8~\mathrm{M_{\odot}}$.
-This lower limit is due to the fact that we expect galaxies below this limit to be unresolved at $1.2~\mathrm{\mu m}$ based on the size-mass relation \citep{2014vanderwel,2025_Yang,2025_Miller}. \item Remove sources with bad quality flags.
-We remove any galaxy that has a flag due to either being stars or having low Signal-to-Noise ratio (S/N). \item (Nearly) edge-on.
+This lower limit is due to the fact that we expect galaxies below this limit to be unresolved at $1.2~\mathrm{\mu m}$ based on the size-mass relation \citep{2014vanderwel,2025_Yang,2025_Miller}. \item (Nearly) edge-on.
 We are only interested in galaxies that are edge-on.
-An axis ratio of $q \leq 0.3$ is used to select edge-on galaxies \citep{Elmegreen_2017, 2024Tsukui}. \item Resolvable effective radius.
+Following the convention used in previous studies \citep{Elmegreen_2017, 2024Tsukui}, we select galaxies with an axis ratio of $q \leq 0.3$. \item Resolvable effective radius.
 We take into consideration the angular size of the galaxies compared to the PSF FWHM of the \textit{JWST} filters.
 We set the requirement that the effective radius of the disc needs to be $R_\mathrm{e}\geq 2\times$ FWHM.
 This is to ensure that the radial size of the galaxy is resolvable. \item No neighbouring sources within 2 arcsec.
 We first exclude any sources which are within 2 arcsec of each other, since we do not want to have any contamination from nearby sources when fitting the data.
 This can partially be solved by masking sections of the image but problems will still arise when dealing with very bright or overlapping sources. \end{enumerate}

 The application of these selection criteria results in 1024 galaxy candidates.
 We visually inspect these 1024 galaxies and flag candidates that include objects that are too compact, galaxies with spiral features, indicating that the galaxy is slightly face-on, or source with nearby companions that were not included in the parent catalogue and therefore not filtered out.
 Examples of galaxies with these flags are given in Fig. \ref{fig:flag_ex}.